 Is BJS planning to return to OMB in FY 12 with a revised data collection plan that includes web?

 The FY 2011 solicitation outlines as an objective the creation of an electronic or Web-based data collection form for use by all respondents as part of a multi-mode collection effort.
 BJS anticipates that this form will be implemented during the FY 2012 data collection and will supplement current data collection efforts.
 BJS and the data collection agent will promote the use of the form to submit responses electronically but will continue to accept responses via each agency’s preferred mode of transmission in an effort to increase the response rate and decrease the respondent burden.
-BJS will update OMB after the data collection form has been created and advise OMB of its implementation plan.
+BJS will submit the web-based form for OMB review and approval prior to implementation.

 Please change the words “confidentiality guarantee” to “confidentiality assurance” or the like in SS A10 and in the cover letters.
 Under no circumstances should anagency “guarantee” confidentiality and we would like BJS to avoid that language.